jethornton/flexgui/docs_flex/source/controls.rst

 Coordinate System Controls
 --------------------------

-A QPushButton can be used to clear the curren cooridnate system by using 0 as the index or any one of the 9 coordinate systems with (1-9).
+A QPushButton can be used to clear the current coordinate system by using 0 as the index or any one of the 9 coordinate systems with (1-9).

 To clear the G92 coordinate system use 10 as the index.